This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 A data subject can file a claim for damages under tort or contract law against a company if personal data is breached as a result of a cyberattack against the company where the company is at fault.

 An outline of the Information System Security Management and Assessment Programme (ISMAP) was released in June 2020.
 ISMAP’s objective is to ensure security in the procurement of governmental cloud services and thereby promote the smooth use of cloud services through the registration and evaluation of cloud services that meet the government’s security requirements.
 The system is based on the US Federal Risk and Authorization Management Program (FedRAMP).

 Thirty-eight services are now published as satisfying the registration requirements of ISMAP.
 Government agencies are expected to select from the list when procuring cloud services.
 While this system is intended to be used principally by government agencies, it is likely that it will also be useful for the private sector.

 The Cybersecurity Management Guidelines described above recommend that organisations collect information on cyberattacks by participating in information-sharing activities.

 In December 2018, the BAC was amended to establish the Cybersecurity Council, which aims to be a forum where national and local governmental authorities and businesses can share information on cybersecurity measures.
-The Cybersecurity Council was established in April 2019 and 265 entities participate as of August 2021.
+The Cybersecurity Council was established in April 2019.